liupei101/liupei101.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a final-year Ph.D.
 Candidate advised by Prof. [Luping Ji](https://faculty.uestc.edu.cn/jiluping/zh_CN/index.htm) at [University of Electronic Science and Technology of China (UESTC)](https://en.uestc.edu.cn/).
-Prior to starting my Ph.D., I obtained my B.E./M.S. in School of Computer Science and Engineering at [UESTC](https://en.uestc.edu.cn/) in 2017/2020.
+Prior to starting my Ph.D., I obtained my B.E./M.S. in computer science at [UESTC](https://en.uestc.edu.cn/) in 2017/2020.

 ***Research Interest***: My research interests cover many aspects of machine learning and its applications in healthcare.
 - Machine Learning: 1) **Multiple Instance Learning** (MIL), particularly the new issues posed by weak supervision; 2) **Bayesian inference and uncertainty modeling**, with more focus on NN-based approaches; and 3) **Survival analysis**, mainly in unbiased modeling for censored individuals.